Humza Yousaf: SNP infighting on equal marriage and gender rights ‘frustrating’

 The health secretary said that "probably tells you the motivation behind it”.

-Yousaf says he was meeting with the Pakistani Government at the time, in a bid to secure clemency for a Scottish citizen facing the death penalty in Pakistan for blasphemy.
+Mr Yousaf said he was meeting with the Pakistani Government at the time, in a bid to secure clemency for a Scottish citizen facing the death penalty in Pakistan for blasphemy.

-Kuenssberg also asked Yousaf if he was frustrated that the race had “already got a bit dirty”.
+Mr Yousaf was also asked if he was frustrated the race had “already got a bit dirty”.

 “I’m not saying these issues aren’t important, but a lot of people want to hear from the candidates what we can do to ease the cost-of-living crisis.”

-Yousaf added he does not use his faith as a “basis for legislating”, following scrutiny of rival Kate Forbes’ views on equal marriage.
+Mr Yousaf added he does not use his faith as a “basis for legislating”, following scrutiny of rival Kate Forbes’s stance that she would not have voted for same-sex marriage legislation when it was passed by the Scottish Parliament.

-Yousaf also said that if he is elected he will exclude small businesses from the first year of the deposit return scheme, a planned Scottish Government initiative to boost recycling.
+The health secretary said if he was elected, he would exclude small businesses from the first year of the deposit return scheme – a planned Scottish Government initiative to boost recycling.

-Scottish Conservative chairman Craig Hoy MSP described the leadership election as “a brutal civil war”.

-"The bitter infighting among SNP candidates is getting worse by the day, as the briefing and counter-briefing intensifies and rival party figures accuse each other of dishonesty”, said Hoy.
+"The bitter infighting among SNP candidates is getting worse by the day, as the briefing and counter-briefing intensifies and rival party figures accuse each other of dishonesty,” he said.

 "The only thing that the feuding camps have in common, as we see in the TV and press interviews, is their relentless obsession with tearing apart the UK.